Julien Jeanneney — professeur de droit public à l'Université de Strasbourg

 From a legal standpoint, disobedience is ambivalent.
 It represents a risk for the law: the rejected rule is less effective and less stable, and the sanction attached to its violation loses its dissuasive impact.
 It also proves to be a resource for the law: prompted by legal norms, this act can lead to the revolution of the normative system altogether.

-Scandal and Fury.
-About Brett Kavanaugh's confirmation to the Supreme Court
+About Brett Kavanaugh's confirmation

-Jus Politicum, vol. 22, 2018
+Jus Politicum, vol. 21, 2018

 PDF